Ronnie Earle: Early life

-Career as the District Attorney

-The Travis County District Attorney's office investigates and prosecutes crimes related to the operation of the Texas state government.

-Earle was elected as a Democrat in the city of Austin.
+Earle was elected district attorney of Travis County in 1976 and served until his retirement in 2008.
+He faced opponents only twice during his unprecedented tenure.
 He was, and his successor now is, the only Democrat with statewide prosecutorial authority.

-During his tenure, Earle prosecuted a variety of elected officials from both sides of the aisle, often dismissing accusations of partisanship by pointing out that prosecutions tend to focus on officials in power.
-He prosecuted Texas Attorney General Jim Mattox, a Democrat; United States Senator Kay Bailey Hutchison, a Republican; and - in his most high-profile case - United States House Majority Leader, Congressman Tom Delay, a Republican.
-Mattox was acquitted by a jury, Hutchison's case was dismissed, and DeLay was found guilty of money laundering, but his case was later overturned on appeal by the Texas Court of Criminal Appeals.

 While his high-profile prosecutions of elected officials garnered the most press attention, it was Earle's work in criminal justice reform that was his primary focus.
-He was an early champion of reforms that, in his words, were “engaging the community in its own protection.”
+He was an early champion of reforms that, in his words, were "engaging the community in its own protection."
 Earle's innovations focused on crime prevention, alternative sentencing, victim advocacy, and the reintegration of former offenders into society.
 He spoke nationally on this work, and engaged in criminal justice reform efforts until his death.

+Prosecutions of public officials

+During his tenure, Earle prosecuted a variety of elected officials from both sides of the aisle, often dismissing accusations of partisanship by pointing out that prosecutions tend to focus on officials in power.
+He prosecuted Texas Attorney General Jim Mattox, a Democrat; United States Senator Kay Bailey Hutchison, a Republican; and – in his most high-profile case – United States House Majority Leader, Congressman Tom Delay, a Republican.
+Mattox was acquitted by a jury, Hutchison's case was dismissed, and DeLay was found guilty of money laundering, but his case was later overturned on appeal by the Texas Court of Criminal Appeals.